cznewt/architect-api/doc/source/text/app-install.rst

 The ``databases`` and ``caches`` keys are used in the application settings.
-But the ``monitor``, ``manager`` and ``inventory`` configuration settings need to be sychnronised by management commands in architect base dir and sourced.
+But the ``monitor``, ``manager`` and ``inventory`` configuration settings need to be sychronised to database by management commands in architect base dir and sourced.

 .. code-block:: bash